-The "Call for Cost Measures" process provides interested parties with an opportunity to identify and submit measures for CMS to consider whether to use them in the MIPS cost performance category.
-Interested parties include:
+- The "Call for Cost Measures" process provides interested parties with an opportunity to identify and submit measures for CMS to consider whether to use them in the MIPS cost performance category.
+Interested parties include: - Clinicians - Professional associations and medical societies that represent eligible clinicians - Researchers - Consumer groups - Other interested parties - CMS encourages all interested parties to submit cost measures through the pre-rulemaking process described in Question 3 for consideration during this period.

-- Clinicians

-- Professional associations and medical societies that represent eligible clinicians

-- Researchers

-- Consumer groups

-- Other interested parties

-CMS encourages all interested parties to submit cost measures through the pre-rulemaking process described in Question 3 for consideration during this period.
 The timeframe for measures to be considered for inclusion on the annual list of cost measures is a 2-year process.
-Only cost measures submitted by May 19, 2023 at 8 p.m.
-ET will be considered for inclusion on the annual list of cost measures for the 2025 performance period.

-While interested parties were previously able to submit cost measures through the pre-rulemaking process, the Call for Cost Measures provides interested parties with more guidance about measurement priorities and requirements.
-This process was established through the CY 2022 Physician Fee Schedule Final Rule (86 FR 65455).
-The 2022 Call for Cost Measures was the first year that this process was in place, and the Call for Cost Measures will be an annual process like the Annual Call for Quality Measures.
+Only cost measures submitted via the CMS Measures Under Consideration Entry/Review Information Tool (MERIT) by 8 p.m. on May 10, 2024 will be considered for inclusion on the annual list of cost measures for the 2026 performance period. - While interested parties were previously able to submit cost measures through the pre-rulemaking process, the MIPS Annual Call for Cost Measures provides interested parties with more guidance about measurement priorities and requirements.
+This process was established through the Calendar Year (CY) 2022 Physician Fee Schedule (PFS) Final Rule (86 FR 65455).
+The MIPS Annual Call for Cost Measures has been published annually since 2022 to establish a similar process to the MIPS Annual Call for Quality Measures.